-The type of programming you execute in your gym will also play a major factor in the rig you choose.
+Another major consideration is the type of programming you execute in your gym.
 Will be it a small group or personal training setting?
-If it is a small group training setting, will members perform the same movements at the same time?
-If so, this will require duplication of stations, making a freestanding rig more appealing.
-If the class is programmed in a circuit format where members rotate to different stations, the rig of choice will not be as much of an important factor.
-The coach’s ability and coaching style will be important as you want to ensure the coach has clear visibility of every participant in the class.
+Will group members perform the same movements at the same time?
+If so, this will require a duplication of stations, making a free-standing rig more appealing.
+If the class is programmed in a circuit format, where members rotate to different stations, the rig will choice will not be as much of an important factor.
+The coach’s ability and coaching style will be important, as you want to ensure the coach have clear visibility of every participant in the class.

 3. IS STORAGE A PRIORITY?

-The third consideration is storage and whether or not you want to integrate shelving into the structure of your configuration.
-We are huge believers that clutter can kill performance within the gym and that smart storage is vital.
-Integrating storage into the rig allows equipment such as kettlebells, balls and bumpers to be easily accessed at an arm’s reach for both client and coach, helping you train more efficiently.
+The third factor in the consultation processes is storage, and whether or not you want to integrate shelving into your rig.
+We are huge believers that clutter can kill performance within the gym, and that smart storage is vital.
+Integrating storage into the rig allows equipment such as kettlebells, balls and bumpers to be easily accessed an arm’s reach for both client and coach.